nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 > ### Warning {#directory-merging}
 >
-> If you put `/nesi/project/nesi12345/To/Archive/Results/` on nearline
+> If you put `/nesi/project/nesi12345/To/Archive/Results/` on Nearline
 > as well as `/nesi/nobackup/nesi12345/To/Archive/Results/`, the
 > contents of both source locations (`project` and `nobackup`) will be
 > merged into `/nesi/nearline/nesi12345/To/Archive/Results/`.
 Within